ashthespy/Atom-LaTeX/README.md

 ## Usage

 All commands can be invoked from `Package`-`Atom-LaTeX` menu or by command palette.
 Alternatively, keybinds are provided.
+Each command is invoked if the two key combinations are pressed sequentially.

 For reverse SyncTeX from PDF to LaTeX, use <kbd>ctrl</kbd>+<kbd>Mouse Left Click</kbd> in the PDF viewer to reveal the line in editor.